-The Athletic Training Major is designed for students who wish to pursue a career in Athletic Training.
-Career opportunities are available in the following settings: clinical, colleges/university, industrial, military, performing arts, professional sports, public safety, and secondary schools.
-Many Athletic Training jobs are beginning to require a post-graduate degree.
-The Athletic Training profession recently decided to switch its professional degree from a bachelors to a master's degree.
+The Athletic Training degree is designed for students who wish to pursue a career in Athletic Training.
+Career opportunities are available in the following settings: clinical, colleges/university, industrial, military, performing arts, physician offices, professional sports, public safety, and secondary schools.